benhuson/wp-mailfrom/readme.txt

 == Description ==

 This plugin allows you to set the email address and name used on email sent by WordPress by setting the *From:* header.

+It is an updated and fully re-worked version of the [WP Mail From](http://wordpress.org/extend/plugins/wp-mailfrom/) plugin by Tristan Aston and now works with the latest versions of WordPress.

 * Adds a "Mail From" section in the "Settings" menu.
 * The plugin uses the filter hooks `wp_mail_from` and `wp_mail_from_name`.